openstack/openstack-manuals/doc/arch-design/source/design-compute/design-compute-cpu.rst

 .. tip::

-  When CPU pinning is requested for for a guest, it is assumed there is no overcommit (or, an overcommit ratio of 1.0).
+  When CPU pinning is requested for a guest, it is assumed there is no overcommit (or, an overcommit ratio of 1.0).
 When dedicated resourcing is not requested for a workload, the normal overcommit ratios are applied.